ShreyashHatkar/MoneyPlant/README.md

     HTML, CSS, and JavaScript for the front-end
     PHP and SQL for the back-end
-    Google Cloud is used for hosting
+    Google Cloud and AMD instance is used for hosting

 #Features